How to measure execution time in c on linux?

 These are just a few ways to measure execution time in C on Linux.
 Choose the method that suits your needs and the level of precision you require.

-by noemy.bosco , a month ago
+by noemy.bosco , 7 months ago

 @kaley